GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

     ```
 13. When the script completes, review the displayed output and note your Azure resource's Storage account name.

-14. In the Azure portal, refresh the resource group and verify that it contains the Azure Storage account and container with the **sampleforms** blob.
-The blob should have the forms from your local **20-custom-form/sample-forms** folder.
+14. In the Azure portal, refresh the resource group and verify that it contains the Azure Storage account just created and a container with the **sampleforms** blob.
+The blob should contain all the forms from your local **20-custom-form/sample-forms** folder.

 ![Screenshot of sampleforms container.](../20-custom-form/container_img.jpg)